sorosz89/js-practice/README.md

-# js-practice
-# I want to play a game.
+# Hello!
+I want to play a game...

 # TASK: